We’ve all been there. You somehow find a few free moments out of your busy day, and you take that time to sit down and write a song.

 Only to discover you have a terrible case of writer’s block.

 It happens to the best of us (and anyone who says otherwise is most likely lying).
 But it’s what we choose to do about this writer’s block that can mean the difference between completing a song or an afternoon spent staring at a blank page.

 In my 20+ years of songwriting, I’ve discovered some fool-proof techniques that give me the boost I need when those creative juices just aren’t flowing.

 Today you’re going to learn 6 exercises to get your brain unstuck.

 Contents If you’re like most composers and writers, you’re probably producing your own music as well.
 We put together a brief training that covers a totally new approach to music production.
 Until now, everyone has been teaching production totally backward.
-You don’t need to enter your email address or anything.
+Just click below to watch.

 Get industry-quality mixes every time (steal this framework)